awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 ![\[Connectors connect to devices, services, and local resources.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/connectors/connectors-arch.png)

-Many connectors use MQTT messages to communicate with devices and Greengrass Lambda functions in the group, or with AWS IoT and the local shadow service\.
+Many connectors use MQTT messages to communicate with client devices and Greengrass Lambda functions in the group, or with AWS IoT and the local shadow service\.
 In the following example, the Twilio Notifications connector receives MQTT messages from a user\-defined Lambda function, uses a local reference of a secret from AWS Secrets Manager, and calls the Twilio API\.

 ![\[A connector receiving an MQTT message from a Lambda function and calling a service.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/connectors/twilio-solution.png)